Cundall (engineering consultancy): Development

-During 1976, Cundall was established, having been co-founded by Geoffrey Cundall, Rick Carr, Michael Burch, David Gandy and Bernard Johnston.
+During 1976, Cundall, Johnston and Partners was established, having been co-founded by Geoffrey Cundall, Rick Carr, Michael Burch, David Gandy and Bernard Johnston.
+The partnership was later rebranded as Cundall.
 A common belief held by the founders was that the construction industry was chaotic and could be better organised; Cundall thus sought to deliver projects via a people-centric multi-disciplinary approach that incorporated structural, civil, electrical and mechanical engineering.

 As directed by several of its founders, the company has long maintained an emphasis on ecologically friendly development.
 Referred to as low energy design early on, sustainability in Cundall's undertakings was pursued from the firm's early years.
 Company representatives have often publicly spoken out on the topic and promoted the incorporation of low energy solutions and new technologies to minimise environmental impact and increase efficiency; the company has also set a goal for all of its undertakings to achieve new zero carbon by 2030.

 Initially, the firm's activities were initially centred around the northern cities of Newcastle and Edinburgh.
 During 1981, at the urging of Carr, the company's London office was established; Carr and Laurie Clark secured numerous key clients in London that led to Cundall being awarded roles in numerous high-profile projects, including the headquarters of several major firms, such as Swiss Bank, British Airways and Deutsche Bank.
 The next three offices opened by the firm were in Birmingham, Manchester, and Sydney - the latter being the start of Cundall's international expansion.
 The company had pursued a strategy of wholly organic expansion; this has been not only in terms of geographic coverage but also in terms of the disciplines offered to prospective clients, such as IT, geotechnics, fire protection engineering, lighting design and acoustics.